-Once implemented, this legislation will enable collective redress actions to be brought on behalf of Irish consumers, which is a development that could have a profound effect on the legal landscape in this jurisdiction, given that qualified entities, such as consumer organisations, will be able to seek both injunctive relief and collective redress measures on either a preventative or prohibitive basis against traders that infringe consumers rights across a wide range of EU legislation.
+The coming into force of the EU's Market Surveillance Regulation on 16 July 2021 also brings with it an enhanced focus on strengthening enforcement measures and ensuring consumer safety for sales of products conducted online, including digital health products.
+The adoption of Directive (EU) 2020/1828 on representative actions for the protection of the collective interests of consumers will also, once implemented in Ireland, enable collective redress actions to be brought on behalf of Irish consumers, which is a development that could have a profound effect on the legal landscape in this jurisdiction, given that qualified entities, such as consumer organisations, will be able to seek both injunctive relief and collective redress measures on either a preventative or prohibitive basis against traders that infringe consumers rights across a wide range of EU legislation.